dovrosenberg/fvtt-ci-testing/README.md

     **NOTE!
 Your license can only run one Foundry server at a time.
 So you should not have it running as part of a CI pipeline while also using the same license to host a playable server.**

 5. Install the systems and modules that you want to exist in your test instance.
 Create a new world you want to use.
-If testing a module, do not install your module.
+If testing a module, you need to install your module so that you can activate it manually in step 5.
+If you don't have a published version yet, you can just give it a URL to a module.json (ex. in a release).
 If testing a system, [NO IDEA HOW THIS WORKS...BECAUSE NEED TO PROVIDE UPDATED ONE AND THEN CREATE WORLD?
 OR JUST UPDATE IT?]
-Install Quench.
+Make sure to install Quench.

 6. Create the new world [NOTE DIFFERENCE FOR SYSTEM].
-Only create a single world
+Only create a single world,

 7. Login to the world and clear out any prompts.
 Leave user as Gamemaster and no password.
 If you need to test a different user, you'll have to update `run-tests.js`.
 Turn on the modules you want and make any config adjustments.
-Make sure to include Quench.
+Make sure to include Quench and your module.
+Exit back to the setup.

+8. Save a snapshot of this container.

+Use `docker ps` to find the running container and put its image name in this command:
+```
+docker commit [CONTAINER ID] [CONTAINER NAME]
+```
+CONTAINER NAME might be something like 'module-name-testing'.
+This is the name you'll use to store it in the container repository and then retrieve it.

-8. Need to create a GitHub personal access token with `write:packages` and `read:packages` permissions.
+9. Need to create a GitHub personal access token with `write:packages` and `read:packages` permissions.
 Need to use classic PAT.
   Recommend tying to the specific repo of the system/module.
 NOTE YOU CAN ALSO USE SOME OTHER CONTAINER REGISTRY IF YOU WANT, BUT THEN YOU'RE ON YOUR OWN FROM THIS POINT.
   In this command, paste it in.
 But then also store it as a github secret for use in the pipeline

   Under the settings for the repository you're building, create an Action Repository Secret.
 Call it `CONTAINER_TOKEN` and the value should be the PAT token value from above.

-9. Save a snapshot of this container.

-Use `docker ps` to find the running container and put its image name in this command:
-```
-docker commit [CONTAINER ID] [CONTAINER NAME]
-```
-CONTAINER NAME might be something like 'module-name-testing'.
-This is the name you'll use to store it in the container repository and then retrieve it.

 10. Upload it to the GitHub Container Repository
 ```